fakeDeathBRX/NN-Scala-XOR/README.md

 | 1 | 1 | 0 |

 ## Activation function
-For the back-end, it uses the hyperbolic tangent, `tanh`, and for printing out the value, the outputs are passed thought the step function:
+For the back-end, it uses the hyperbolic tangent, `tanh`, and to print out the value, the output is passed thought the step function:

 | X | Y |
 | :---: | :---: |